Global Mobility

 When properly structured, it offers mobility without requiring local employment integration, but it must be aligned with the applicant’s broader fiscal and corporate situation.

-Entrepreneur Visa: This residence route is available for individuals developing innovative or economically relevant business projects in Spain.
+This residence route is available for individuals developing innovative or economically relevant business projects in Spain.

 Approval depends not only on the applicant’s profile, but on the viability, scalability and strategic value of the proposed project.
 Business plans are subject to assessment by competent authorities.